tdriver/AmbientWx/README.md

 </configuration>
 ```
 Be sure to use your apiKey and applicationKey provided by AmbientWeather.net.
 See their API [documentation page](https://ambientweather.docs.apiary.io/#) for more information.
 The MacAddress in the config file is optional.
-If it is not supplied here, you will have to provide it when making a DeviceDataRequest.
+If it is not supplied here, you will have tootnet provide it when making a DeviceDataRequest.

 ## How to use the API
 Search for AmbientWx on Nuget, then install the package.
 Since this is .Net Core, it is usable on Windows, Mac and Linux platforms.